-Shorenstein's development thesis is that new buildings that are efficient and environmentally responsible not only create inherent value through their operational savings but also offer significant marketing benefits and attract credit tenants who who commit to long-term leases that value occupant health and sustainability.
+Shorenstein's development thesis is that new buildings that are efficient and environmentally responsible not only create inherent value through their operational savings but also offer significant marketing benefits and attract credit tenants who commit to long-term leases that value occupant health and sustainability.
 Our development strategy is backed by several ESG and sustainability measures.
-Every ESG improvement is evaluated by comparing the cost of the project to the operating cost savings and potential impact on rent.
-Our development strategy requirement is that every ESG improvement project reaches the target return on cost thresholds.
+ESG improvements are generally evaluated by comparing the cost of the project to the operating cost savings and potential impact on rent.
+Our development strategy requirement is that ESG improvement projects reach the target return on cost thresholds.

-The Shorenstein Development Team utilizes LEED Certification for evaluating sustainability in development projects, with the target certification level being LEED Gold or better for office buildings.

-The development process integrates sustainable design from the inception of the project, with coordination among the design team including experts such as the LEED consultant, energy modeler, building envelope consultant, and a commissioning agent.
+The Shorenstein Development Team utilizes LEED Certification for evaluating sustainability in development projects where applicable, with the target certification level being LEED Gold or better for office buildings.
+We aim to integrate sustainable design into the development process from the inception of the project, where applicable, with coordination among the design team including experts such as the LEED consultant, energy modeler, building envelope consultant, and a commissioning agent.